 Fireworks - Cheap Thrills with Toxic Consequences

-Pollution from Fireworks is an Unnecessary Risk
+Pollution from Fireworks is an Unnecessary Risk to Our Personal and Environmental Health

 The Polluting Patriot -- How Fireworks Pollute -- The Toxic Elements -- Research